hy-ng/HComp-web/submit.md

 ### Key Dates (all times are midnight AoE)

-- **Deadline for sign-up**:	October 1, 2023 (Note that the early and late conference registration deadlines are much earlier!
-You need to register to the conference to participate in CrowdCamp.)
+- **Deadline for sign-up**:	October 6, 2023 (You need to register to the conference or the workshop day to participate in CrowdCamp.
+Note that the early conference registration deadline is much earlier!)
-- **Notification**:		October 8, 2023
+- **Notification**:	October 13, 2023

 ### Contact